Maple Leaf Sports & Entertainment: Harold Ballard, John Bassett, and Stafford Smythe

 In March 1966, Conn sold his remaining MLGL shares and resigned from the board of directors after a Muhammad Ali boxing match was scheduled for MLG.
-He found Ali's refusal to serve in the U.S. Army during the Vietnam War to be offensive, and said that by accepting the fight, MLGL owners had "put cash ahead of class."
-Within three years under the new owners, profits had tripled to just under $1 million.
-Ballard negotiated lucrative deals to place advertising throughout the building, and greatly increased the number of seats in the arena.
+He found Ali's refusal to serve in the U.S. Army during the Vietnam War to be offensive, and said that by accepting the fight MLGL owners had "put cash ahead of class."
+Within three years under the new ownership, profits had tripled to just under $1 million.
+Ballard negotiated lucrative deals to place advertising throughout the building, and significantly increased the number of seats in the arena.

-Following a Royal Canadian Mounted Police raid at MLG in 1968, Stafford was charged with income tax evasion, and he and Ballard were accused of illegally taking money from MLGL to pay for home renovations and other personal expenses.
+Following a Royal Canadian Mounted Police raid at MLG in 1968, Stafford was charged with income tax evasion, and he and Ballard were accused of illegally taking money from MLGL to pay for personal expenses including home renovations.
 Just before the charges were laid, Bassett argued to the board of directors that Stafford and Ballard should be removed from their posts.
-On June 26, 1969, following an 8–7 vote of the board, Stafford and Ballard were both fired, and Bassett was appointed president of MLGL.
+On June 26, 1969, following an 8–7 vote of the board, Stafford and Ballard were both fired and Bassett was appointed president of MLGL.
 However, Bassett did not force Stafford and Ballard to sell their shares, and both men remained on the board.
-This proved to be a serious strategic blunder; Stafford was the largest single shareholder in MLGL, and he and Ballard controlled almost half the company's stock between them.
-They were thus able to regain control of the board in 1970, and Stafford was once again appointed president.
+This proved to be a serious strategic blunder.
+Stafford was the largest single shareholder in MLGL, and he and Ballard controlled almost half the company's stock between them.
+They were thus able to regain control of the board in 1970, and Stafford was reappointed president.
 Facing an untenable situation, Bassett sold the 196,200 MLGL shares he controlled to Stafford and Ballard in September 1971 for $5.4 million, which he used to buy out his partners in the Argonauts.
 Combined with their 306,295 jointly controlled shares, the transaction gave the Stafford-Ballard partnership 78% of the stock.

 Stafford died in October 1971 of a bleeding ulcer at only 50 years of age, just before his trial was scheduled to begin.
-Under the terms of Stafford's will, of which Ballard was an executor, each partner was allowed to buy the other's shares upon their death.
+Under the terms of his will, of which Ballard was an executor, each partner was allowed to buy the other's shares upon their death.
 Stafford's brother and son tried to keep the shares within the family, but in February 1972 Ballard bought all 251,545 of Stafford's shares for $7.5 million, valuing the company at $22 million.
 Stafford's brother Hugh also sold his shares to Ballard, ending the Smythe family's 45-year involvement in the company.
 Combined with Ballard's 262,162 shares, this gave him majority ownership of about 70%.
 Six months later, Ballard was convicted of 47 charges, including fraud and theft of money and goods, and sentenced to three years in a federal penitentiary.